 New CSS tricks and modern front end frameworks may work in modern web browsers like Google Chrome, but websites may also need to be built for users with Internet Explorer 8 as their web browser, including older government contractors and some disabled individuals.
 Even though most people assume the web is streamlined, websites look different whether you are using Chrome, Safari, Firefox, or Internet Explorer.
 To adjust for this, doing cross browser testing for all new and updated websites is important for making sure your website can function on old machines and web browsers.

 While website accessibility is something that is easy to overlook, it is an important step in the web design and development process.
 By making sure your website is accessible, you are allowing your site to reach as much of your target audience as possible, thereby helping your website’s SEO and helping you reach more potential customers.
-There are a number of free sites that allow you to evaluate your website’s accessibility and a web design agency can help you evaluate this score is you are unsure about how to interpret it.
-And if you build your website with a reputable web design agency, they will make sure that your website is completely fits with 508 Compliance.
+There are a number of free sites that allow you to evaluate your website’s accessibility and also a number of online tools just for website accessibility.
+For great information and resources about website accessibility, we highly suggest checking out the Getting Started with Website Accessibility post from Medium.
+Alternative, a web design agency can help you evaluate our current website accessibility and will make sure your new website is completely fits with 508 Compliance.